Principled Deep Neural Network Training through Linear Programming: Preliminaries

-Theorem \ref{genbtheorem} is an immediate generalization of a theorem in \cite{bienstock2018lp} distinguishing the variables $y$, which do not need to be binary in nature, but are fully determined by the binary variables $x$.
-The proof is omitted as it is almost identical to the proof in \cite{bienstock2018lp}.
-For the sake of completeness, we include a proof sketch in Appendix~\ref{appendix:proofOfBO}.
+Theorem \ref{genbtheorem} is a generalization of a theorem by \cite{bienstock2018lp} distinguishing the variables $y$, which do not need to be binary in nature, but are fully determined by the binary variables $x$.
+A full proof is omitted as it is similar to the proof in \cite{bienstock2018lp}.
+For the sake of completeness, we include a proof sketch below.

+\begin{proof}(sketch).
+Since the support of each $f_i$ induces a clique in the intersection graph, there must exist a bag $Q$ such that $\text{supp}(f_i) \subseteq Q$ (Lemma \ref{lemma:cliqueinbag}).
+The same holds for each $g_j$.
+We modify the tree-decomposition $(T,Q)$ to include the $y_j$ variables the following way: \begin{itemize} \item For each $j \in [p]$, choose a bag $Q$ containing $\text{supp}(g_j)$ and add a new bag $Q'(j)$ consisting of $Q\cup \{y_j\}$ and connected to $Q$. \item We do this for every $j\in [p]$, with a different $Q'(j)$ for each different $j$.
+This creates a new tree-decomposition $(T', Q')$ of width at most $\omega + 1$, which has each variable $y_j$ contained in a \emph{single} bag $Q'(j)$ which is a \emph{leaf}. \item The size of the tree-decomposition is $|T'| = |T| + p$. \end{itemize} From here, we proceed as follows: \begin{itemize} \item For each $t\in T'$, if $Q'_t \ni y_j$ for some $j\in [p]$, we construct